-We also provide other ancillary services catering to users' needs and adjust our ancillary service offerings from time to time to supplement the major services we provide.
+We may also from time to time offer other ancillary services to cater to users' needs and to supplement the major services we provide.

 Technology

 We provide accelerated data transmission services, available on PC and mobile devices, based on our distributed file locating system, designed to utilize our proprietary file indexing technology.